POsebi/padeniran_portfolio/README.md

 ## [Analysis of Cyclistic Bike-Share Usage by Rider Type in R and Tableau](https://github.com/POsebi/padeniran_portfolio/blob/main/cyclistic2.R)

-This is a case study I worked on in completion of my Googgle Data Analytics Professional Certicicate.
+This is a case study I worked on in completion of my Google Data Analytics Professional Certificate.

 ### Specific goals include: